oneapi-src/oneDNN/doc/advanced/experimental.md

 of buffers.
 The order of the buffers in the vector matters and should correspond to the buffers' indices.

-oneDNN also introduces a new format kind #dnnl::memory::format_kind::sparse, sparse encoding.
+oneDNN also introduces a new format kind dnnl::memory::format_kind::sparse.
 Sparse encoding (a.k.a. sparse format) is an enumeration type that specifies how data is encoded.
-Currently, oneDNN only supports CSR (Compressed sparse row) sparse encoding (#dnnl::memory::sparse_encoding::csr).
+Currently, oneDNN only supports CSR (Compressed sparse row) sparse encoding (dnnl::memory::sparse_encoding::csr).

 The memory descriptor has dedicated static member functions for creating memory descriptors for different sparse encodings.